About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

 Please scroll to end of this page to apply & read eligibility.

 Proposals are welcomed through the online application.
 Unfortunately, we can’t accept emailed proposals.
+Organizations that receive a grant are typically eligible for one grant per year.

 Equity is the centerpiece of our giving.
 Proposals led by women, people of colour, and other marginalized persons are encouraged to apply.